What is an Alteration?

 An alteration is anything which is an addition or change to the property, within the boundary of the property or its gas, electrical or water supply.

 Under the terms of your tenancy agreement, you must contact us for written permission before you make any alterations to your home.

-Please read our Property Alterations and Improvements Procedure before filling in the application form.
+Please read our Residential Property Alterations and Improvements Procedure before filling in the application form.

 Depending on the works that you want to carry out, you may need planning permission and/or building regulations approval.
 You will be liable for any costs incurred.

 If you do need planning permission or building control approval, please ensure you have applied for these prior to completing the application form.

 If you are unsure if you will need planning permission, please see our Planning pages where you will find handy guides on common planning questions.

 In addition, Building Control may be required to ensure any change in the structure is structurally sound.
 If you are unsure, please check the Building Control website.

 Compensation for Alterations